Completing a Conversation in a Single Database

 Internet Explorer 6 or a later version.

 The AdventureWorks sample database.
-For more information about how to install the sample databases, see Installing Samples.
-For information about the SQL Server 2005 Express Edition with Advanced Services samples, see Installing Sample Databases for Express Editions.
+For more information about how to install the sample databases, see Considerations for Installing SQL Server Samples and Sample Databases.

 When you review the tutorials, we recommend that you add the Next and Previous buttons to the document viewer toolbar.
 For more information, see Adding Next and Previous Buttons to Help.